-There’s nothing muddled about the enduring horror of the slaughter of Culloden.
-The battlefield, and history’s many other blood-soaked fields, symbolizes our lost ways.
+But there’s nothing at all muddled about the enduring horror of the slaughter of Culloden.
+The battlefield, like history’s many other blood-soaked fields, symbolizes loss.

-But while Culloden raged long ago, it’s not over.
-In one short generation we’ll hit the 300 year anniversary of Culloden – and yet Scottish people continue to fight for independence from the English.
+Culloden raged long ago, but it’s not done with us.
+In one short generation we’ll hit the 300 year anniversary of Culloden – and Scottish people continue to fight over independence from the English.
 Another referendum is the key issue in Scotland’s Parliamentary election in May.
 This time there’s a strong likelihood the independence party will win a majority and demand a referendum of the recalcitrant government of the disUnited Kingdom.

-Since Culloden countless of Scotland’s peoples have left, by forced or willingly, to join diasporas all over the world.
-Our genes and identities have merged with others, our languages and linkages are fragile threads.
+Since Culloden, hordes of Scotland’s peoples have left, by force or willingly, to join diasporas all over the world.
+Our genes and identities have merged with others, our languages and linkages are now fragile threads.

-Our memory, however, survives, a red stain that continues to grow.
+Our memories, however, survive.
+Their red stain that continues to spread.